liulujunjin-vivian/Module19/README.md

 <img src = ".\Screenshot\01.jpg" width = "700px"><br/>
 ---
 ---<br/>
-  > this is the paired address of sender and receiver on both
+  >  this is the paired address of sender and receiver on both.
   > `web application and Ganache app`
 <br/>
 <img src = ".\Screenshot\02.jpg" width = "700px"><br/>